-Find out more about the skills and abilities that are most in-demand with today's employers by using our tool: '100 in-demand skills for 2019.'
-For more career tips, browse all of our advice here or get in touch with one of our expert consultants to discuss your career options.
+Find out more about the skills and abilities that are most in-demand with today's employers.
+For more career tips, browse all of our insightful career advice or get in touch with one of our expert consultants to discuss your career options.

 Get in touch